-Prince William and his wife Kate, the Princess of Wales, are at the center of President Donald Trump's state visit to the United Kingdom.
+Prince William and his wife Kate, the Princess of Wales, stepped out Wednesday night at the state banquet held for President Donald Trump during his state visit to the United Kingdom.

 William, dressed in a dark suit and tie, and Kate, dressed in a maroon coat dress and coordinating hat, shook hands with the president and first lady as they stepped off Marine One and began their second state visit in the U.K.

-Trump is the first elected political leader in modern times to be hosted for two state visits by a British monarch, having already been hosted by William's grandmother, the late Queen Elizabeth II, in 2019.
+Trump is the first elected political leader in modern times to be hosted for two state visits by a British monarch, having already been hosted by William's grandmother, the late Queen Elizabeth, in 2019.

-After being greeted by William and Kate, Trump and the first lady were welcomed by King Charles and his wife, Queen Camilla.
+After being greeted by William and Kate, Trump and the first lady were welcomed by Charles and Camilla, who spent the day with the Trumps.

 The Trumps and the royals were then taken by carriage to Windsor Castle, where they observed a ceremonial reception.